Pitmaster BBQ Catering in Nebraska, Pennsylvania

 When Comparing Different Venues

 When an event is around Mellow Court Community Park, we plan it differently than a backyard party or a simple office lunch.
-Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Buffet Service, OR a staffed serving line is the better fit.
+Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Service format a staffed serving line is the better fit.

 If you are comparing space near Borough of Jermyn, we look at how guests arrive, where the food can be staged, and whether the line has room to move.